 - ½ cup Pecans, chopped

-- 1 tablespoon melted ghee or coconut oil
+- 1 tablespoon melted ghee (or coconut oil if vegan)

 - 1 teaspoon Maple syrup